 How Buddy Punching Works

-Buddy punching can be done the old-fashioned way, such as one employee punching in using another employee’s paper time card.
+Buddy punching (also known as buddy clocking) can be done the old-fashioned way, such as one employee punching in using another employee’s paper time card.
 Or an employee could be persuaded by a work friend to log in to their phone, chat, or computer system so it appears they are at work.

 It could also happen when an employee leaves early but has a coworker log them out of the time tracking system at the scheduled time.